moorepants/learn-multibody-dynamics/mass.rst

    {}^A \bar{H}^{B/O} := \breve{I}^{B/O} \cdot {}^A\bar{\omega}^B

-The dyadic-vector dot product makes this definition succinct.
+The dyadic-vector dot product notation makes this definition succinct.
 If the point is instead the mass center of :math:`B`, point :math:`B_o`, then the inertia dyadic is the *central inertia dyadic* and the result is the *central angular momentum* in :math:`A` is:

 .. math::
    :label: eq-central-angular-momentum